< Back to Education Programs

 Any type of shotgun action is allowed, as long as the bore is 12 or 20 gauge.
 Release triggers are not allowed.
 Trap machines that throw targets at unknown angles are used.
 The state coordinator may specify models of trap machines for AYSSP events.
 All shooters and coaches must wear appropriate eye and ear protection.

-All teams must be on the field and ready to compete 30 minutes prior to their scheduled time.
-No ammunition is allowed on tournament grounds.
-It will be provided.
-No loaded firearms on tournament ground except for competition line.
+All teams must be on the field and ready to compete 45 minutes prior to their scheduled time to compete.
+No ammunition is allowed on the AGFF shooting sports complex range grounds.
+Anyone caught having any ammunition on their person or vehicle will be grounds for disqualification of the team.
+AYSSP will provide all competitors their needed ammunition once they take the competition line.

 Click here to open the calendar in a new window with advanced search options.